Particl-Community/academy/intro/intro_general_functions.rst

 Particl Cryptocurrency (PART)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PART coin is Particl's native cryptocurrency.
-It is a modern, secure, private, and flexible cryptocurrency built on the most recent version of Bitcoin to which many improvements and extra functionalities have been added.
+The PART coin is Particl's native :term:`cryptocurrency`.
+It is a modern, secure, private, and flexible :term:`cryptocurrency` built on the most recent version of Bitcoin to which many improvements and extra functionalities have been added.

 - Send and receive funds to anyone without any middleman.
-- Buy and sell goods and services on Particl Marketplace.
+- Buy and sell goods and services on :term:`Particl Marketplace`.
 - Near-instant settlements, transactions only take ~2 minutes to settle.
 - Near-zero transaction fee, usually a cent or less.
 - No financial borders, there are no international (fx) fees or geographical restrictions.